After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 Costs and effort: realistic orientation (DACH)

-plus optional uses such as social media, trade fairs, etc., and studio costs.
-"The use defines the fee."
+Plus optional uses such as social media, trade shows, etc., and studio costs.
+“The use determines the fee.”
 (Association of German voice talent)

 Advertising (with image, online/TV):